 But do you know what I learned in 2015?
 Blogging is legit!
 Mostly because I finally learned the true tricks to monetize my site.
 I just launched a course to teach my EXACT strategy, since it is so powerful.

 I run a small business and get the joy to deal with all the good and all the craziness of that.
 Just because this space doesn’t have brick and mortar around it doesn’t make it any less of a business.
 This mentality shift has really helped me to take charge of this space and begin transforming it into something that much more resembles the truth that this is an actual business – a fun and great one!
 Basically my dream job.
 But a business none the less…

 To run a business you have to be creative with the glue gun and the mind

-The first couple years into blogging, all I could do was think of creative ideas to share in this space.
+The first couple of years into blogging, all I could do was think of creative ideas to share in this space.
 I’d wake up at all hours of the night dreaming of pinata cakes and heart ice cubes.
 I still find myself creatively inspired for new posts all the time (here are a couple tips on how I stay creatively inspired).
 In the last year though, I’ve been moving some of that creative energy to the actual running of a business.
-How do we move forward, what does growth look like, where are the next steps.
-Although, this is not necessarily glue gun territory it is creative nonetheless.
+How do we move forward, what does growth look like, where are the next steps?
+Although this is not necessarily glued gun territory it is creative nonetheless.
 If you are thinking of starting a business, or currently have a blog, transferring some of your creative energy to the business side will really begin to push your mind and your space forward.

 Blogging is not dead